Real root finding for low rank linear matrices: Abstract

 \section{Abstract}

-{The problem of finding low rank $m\times m$ matrices in a real affine subspace of dimension $n$ has many applications in information and systems theory, where low rank is synonymous of structure and parcimony.
-We design a symbolic computation algorithm to solve this problem efficiently, exactly and rigorously: the input are the rational coefficients of the matrices spanning the affine subspace as well as the expected maximum rank, and the output is a rational parametrization encoding a finite set of points that intersects each connected component of the low rank real algebraic set.
+We consider $m \times s$ matrices (with $m\geq s$) in a real affine subspace of dimension $n$.
+The problem of finding elements of low rank in such spaces finds many applications in information and systems theory, where low rank is synonymous of structure and parsimony.
+We design computer algebra algorithms, based on advanced methods for polynomial system solving, to solve this problem efficiently and exactly: the input are the rational coefficients of the matrices spanning the affine subspace as well as the expected maximum rank, and the output is a rational parametrization encoding a finite set of points that intersects each connected component of the low rank real algebraic set.
 The complexity of our algorithm is studied thoroughly.
-It is essentially polynomial in $\binom{n+m(m-r)}{n}$ where $r$ is the expected maximum rank; it improves on the state-of-the-art in the field.
-Moreover, computer experiments show the practical efficiency of our approach.}
+It is polynomial in $\binom{n+m(s-r)}{n}$.
+It improves on the state-of-the-art in computer algebra and effective real algebraic geometry.
+Moreover, computer experiments show the practical efficiency of our approach. \keywords{{Symbolic Computation; Low rank matrices; Polynomial system solving; Real algebraic geometry.}} \subclass{13-XX \and 14Q20 \and 12Y05 \and 68W30}